Lyme Bay Holidays, Lyme Regis

 Harbour Stores, Beach Shack supplies & smoothies Cobb Square

-Herbie's Dino Bar burgers & ice cream, by the Sailing Club
+Herbie's Dino Bar burgers & ice cream, Cart Road by the Sailing Club

 Jane's Cafe traditional fish & chips, Marine Parade